-Because the microprocessor control system used in this machine is capable of controlling several different models with a wide variety of options, each unit must be configured to match its specific model and type of washer-extractor.
-This configuration informs the microprocessor of the characteristics of this machine, such as the number of water valves, the presence of temperature control, cooldown, etc. Such decisions are discrete to the specific machine and must never be changed unless options are later added or removed.
-In addition to these hardware-specific decisions, certain configuration choices, such as the display of English or metric units, are left to the discretion of the owner/operator.
+Because the microprocessor control system used in this machine is capable of controlling several different models, each unit must be configured to match its specific model and type of washer-extractor.
+This configuration informs the microprocessor of the mechanical characteristics of this machine, specifically the number of seconds the machine should drain before accelerating to extract speed.
+This decision is discrete to the specific machine model and must never be changed except under instruction from the Milnor factory.
+In addition to hardware-specific decisions, certain configuration choices, such as the display of English or alternate-language prompts, are left to the discretion of the owner/operator.